ResetRelentless/Project-1/README.md

 	5. Obstacles and Enemies: Include obstacles like locked doors, traps, puzzles, and enemies that the player must overcome using their character’s abilities.
 	6. Items and Treasures: Scatter items and treasures throughout the dungeon for the player to collect.
 These could include weapons, armor, potions, keys, and other useful items.
 	7. Endings: Create multiple endings based on the player’s choices and actions throughout the game.
 Some endings could be more favorable than others, depending on how well the player navigates the dungeon.

-Would you like more specific guidance on any of these steps, or do you have any other questions about creating the game?